 This guide provides a general overview of materials that may be helpful for a transactional practitioner.
 It covers local, state and federal resources available for locating general business filings, UCC filings, SEC filings, property records, online forms and form books.
-This guide can be used by students, faculty members, lawyers, and the general public.
+This guide can be used by students, faculty members, lawyers, and the general public This guide includes both free resources and resources available only to the UC or UC Law School community.

 Please contact any of our UC Law Librarians if you need assistance in finding or using any of the resources in the guide.